tatumumi/tatumumi.github.io/essays/smart-questions.md

 ## Conclusion
 As we have seen "thinking before you ask" makes a difference when engaging with the online community.
 Making sure your question cannot just be answered with a Google search and then wording it in a concise, specific, and detailed manner before asking others increases your chances of getting a good response.
 While these guidelines for asking questions should be followed in online web forums, like Stack Overflow, they can also be used as a tool in everyday life.
 For example, making sure you have tried your absolute best at something before asking for help will prevent you from being viewed as lazy or ignorant.
+Lastly, not only is asking "good" questions helpful for yourself but it also positively impacts the whole online community.
+Whenever I run into issues that I have to look up online, I always look for posts that have detailed/ clear responses.
+The questions on these posts usually follow what we have described as a "good" question.